rancher/elemental-docs/docs/quickstart.md

 ### What is Elemental Teal ?

-Elemental Teal is the combination of "SLE Micro for Rancher" with the Rancher Elemental stack
+Elemental Teal is the combination of "SLE Micro for Rancher" with the Rancher Elemental stack.

 SLE Micro for Rancher is a containerized and "stripped to the bones" operating system layer.
 At its core, it only requires grub2, dracut, a kernel, and systemd.